پژوهشنامه فرهنگی و اجتماعی کودک و نوجوان

 Hadi Vakili 4

-1 PhD student in Transcendental Wisdom, Institute for Humanities and Cultural Studies
+1 PhD Candidate in Transcendent Theosophy, Institute for Humanities and Cultural Studies, Tehran, Iran.
+(Corresponding author) Email: malekinasiri@gmail.com

-2 Associate Professor, Department of Philosophy of Religion, Institute of Humanities and Cultural Studies
+2 Associate Professor, Department of Philosophy of Religion, Institute for Humanities and Cultural Studies, Tehran, Iran.
+Email: azam_ghasemi@yahoo.com

-3 Assistant Professor, Department of Philosophy for Children, Institute of Humanities and Cultural Studies
+3 Assistant Professor, Department of Philosophy for Children, Institute for Humanities and Cultural Studies, Tehran, Iran.
+Email: roohollahkarimi@ut.ac.ir

-4 Associate Professor, Department of Comparative Mysticism Studies, Institute for Humanities and Cultural Studies
+4 Associate Professor, Department of Comparative Mysticism Studies, Institute for Humanities and Cultural Studies, Tehran, Iran.
+Email:drhvakili@gmail.com

 چکیده English